 Risks and Considerations

-- Compare prices across sellers
+- Compare prices between sellers

 - Understand the difference between jewelry and bullion

-- Verify certification when buying investment gold
+- Verify certification on investment products

 - Can I buy gold in Malta?
-Yes, gold is available through jewelry stores, coin dealers, and online EU suppliers.
+Yes.
+Gold is available through jewelry stores, coin dealers, and online EU suppliers.

 Conclusion: Malta as a Safe but Limited Gold Market